 Following Chapter 8 (Explaining the Inexplicable), this chapter explores the second stage of stress responses: Managing the Unmanageable.

 Not knowing what else to do, we might desperately attempt to “fix the unfixable.”
 Over time, these well-meaning attempts grind destructive patterns more deeply into our already wounded relationships and families.

 I’m biting my lip as I read the prolonged effects of “Managing the Unmanageable”—this second plunge of the ADHD Roller Coaster.
 It’s like a laundry list of everything that drove us both to treatment.
 The quotes from partners in this chapter have all been said, again and again, within the four walls of my house.

 ADHD is often painted as just a cute or “quirky” difference between spouses.
 We’re told we need to appreciate how creative and original and unique our partner is.
 That might be true for some; ADHD is a highly variable condition.

-We may become completely caught up in a partner’s needs—because there’s so much disorder, and our assistance is really, really needed!
+We may become completely caught up in a partner’s needs.
+It’s easy to understand: There’s so much disorder, and our assistance is really, really needed!
 One woman says, “My goals?
 My dreams?
 My desires?
 They were getting lost in his chaos.”

 We Feel Both Guilty And Helpless

 We may feel guilt that we couldn’t control our partner’s chaos—or our response to it—in a more calm or effective way.
-Psychologist Herbert Gravitz, an expert in the effect of a person’s alcoholism on family members, says there are parallels for the loved ones of these adults with ADHD:
+In the book, psychologist Herbert Gravitz, an expert in the effect of a person’s alcoholism on family members, says there are parallels for the loved ones of these adults with ADHD: